biasmv/pv/doc/mol.rst

   Returns the temperature factor (aka B-factor) of this atom.
 In case this value is not available, null will be returned.

+.. function pv.mol.Atom.isConnectedTo(otherAtom)
+            pv.mol.AtomView.isConnectedTo(otherAtom)

+  Returns true if there is a bond between this atom and other atom, false otherwise.
+In case otherAtom is null, false is returned.

 Bond
 -----------------------------------------------------------------------------------------